-- Payment of invoices are due immediately - Payment plans are available on request; terms of plans will be agreed on a case by case basis with both the overseas visitor manager and the finance team. - Chasing process Shared Business Services (SBS) will issue an invoice, 3 reminder letters will be sent chasing the payment and where a contact number or email is provided the patient will be contacted as soon as the invoice is overdue.
-Any queries raised by the customer are to be re-directed to the OSV Team. - Notification of all unpaid debts over 2 months old and above £500 will be made to the Department of Health and the UK Border Agencies as per the DoH Overseas Charging Regulations.
-If you require more information, this can be found at: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/793132/overseas-chargeable-patients-nhs-debt-and-immigration-rules.pdf
+- Payment of invoices are due immediately - Payment plans are available on request; terms of plans will be agreed on a case by case basis with both the overseas visitor manager and the finance team. - Chasing process The Trust will issue an invoice through their assigned business service, 3 reminder letters will be sent chasing the payment and where a contact number or email is provided the patient will be contacted as soon as the invoice is overdue.
+Any queries raised by the customer are to be re-directed to the OSV Team. - Notification of all unpaid debts over 2 months old and above £500 will be made to the DHSC and the UK Border Agencies as per the DHSC Overseas Charging Regulations.
+If you require more information, this can be found at: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachme nt data/file/793132/overseas-chargeable-patients-nhs-debt-and-immigration-rules.pdf if you have received an invoice from the Trust or select 'Upfront Treatment Charges for Overseas Visitors - if you are an EEA or NON-EEA National if no invoice has been issued.
+You will receive a receipt emailed direct to the payee as long they have input their email address into the system.